kmnlsm/CNCERP/README.md

 Further information about installation and upgrading is available in the [documentation](http://www.weberp.org/weberp/ManualContents.php?ViewTopic=GettingStarted).

 ## Documentation
-The webERP documentation is included in every installation, and can accessed by clicking on the `Manual` button on the top menu bar.
+The CNCERP documentation is included in every installation, and can accessed by clicking on the `Manual` button on the top menu bar.
 The documentation is also available within the [live demo.](http://www.weberp.org/weberp/ManualContents.php)

 ## Support
 Free support is available 24/7, provided by our enthusiastic community of actual webERP users, integrators, and the developers themselves.